Getting A Sleep Apnea Diagnosis | What Is An At Home Sleep Study

 How Long Does It Take To Get Results From A Home Sleep Study?

-It can take anywhere from a couple days or weeks to get your results from an at-home sleep apnea test.
-Once your results are ready, your doctor will review your sleep data and determine whether or not you have a sleep disorder.
+It can take anywhere from a couple of days or weeks to get your results from an at-home sleep apnea test.
+Once your results are ready, your doctor will review your sleep data and determine whether you have a sleep disorder.

 Who Is A Candidate For An At-Home Sleep Study?